nerginer/testblog/docs.md

 People who are good at arduino programming may develop their own firmwares and can build their own electronics.

+Please start with the main parts of the system.
+Below you will find short descriptions of the main building blocks of the controller system.

 ### Electronics

 * Front Panel LCD